bellissimogiorno/cairo-integer-types/README.md

 ### The instructions

 You'll need a working Cairo installation.
-[Cairo install instructions are here](https://www.cairo-lang.org/docs/quickstart.html#installation) -- so do that first!
+[Official Cairo install instructions are here](https://www.cairo-lang.org/docs/quickstart.html#installation) and [my own install script is below](#my-install) -- so do that first!
 The rest of these instructions assume you're in a Cairo virtual environment.

 We'll also assume you're using a Linux system; YMMV on other systems but the overall idea should be the same.

 To set up:

-* Make sure you have `jinja2` and (optionally for testing) `hypothesis` installed in your Cairo virtual environment, e.g. by typing `pip3 install jinja2 hypothesis`.
+* Make sure you have `jinja2` and (optionally for testing) `hypothesis` installed in your Cairo virtual environment, e.g. by typing `pip3 install jinja2 pytest hypothesis`.
 * Execute the python3 file [`run-this-file-to-build-code-directory-from-template-directory.py`](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/run-this-file-to-build-code-directory-from-template-directory.py) to build the [`code`](https://github.com/bellissimogiorno/cairo-integer-types/tree/main/code) directory using the templates in the [`templates`](https://github.com/bellissimogiorno/cairo-integer-types/tree/main/templates) directory.
 * (Optionally) Execute the bash file [`run_all_tests.sh`](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/code/run_all_tests.sh) from inside the [`code`](https://github.com/bellissimogiorno/cairo-integer-types/tree/main/code) directory.